eclipse-cyclonedds/cyclonedds-python/docs/manual/idl.rst

 Lists
 ^^^^^

-The python :func:`list<python:list>` is a versatile type.
-In normal python a list would be able to contain any other types, but to be able to encode it all of the contents must be the same type, and this type must be known beforehand.
+The Python :func:`list<python:list>` is a versatile type.
+In normal python, a list is able to contain other types, but to be able to encode it, all of the contents must be the same type, and this type must be known beforehand.
 This can be achieved by using the :class:`sequence<cyclonedds.idl.types.sequence>` type.

 .. code-block:: python
    :linenos: